nweat/nweat-old-portfolio/_pages/projects.md

       <li class="list-group-item">
       <span class="underline"><b>Advanced Database (2015)</b> </span>
       <br><b><a href = "https://github.com/rjollet/NeverAloneNTHU">Never Alone Dating Service</a></b>
-      <br>We developed a dating service that allows users to spark interests and connect.
+      <br>We developed a dating service that recommends potential matches to users.
 We used Django Framework and Neo4J Graph Database.
+We wrote recommendation algorithms and made use of concepts such as Jaccard Similarity in order to recommend matches based on similar interests.

       <br><br><i>Developed by Never Alone Team
       <br>National Tsing Hua University (Hsinchu, Taiwan) </i>
       </li>